About Andrew Bassaner

 Practical advice on reintegration, employment, and rebuilding stability.

-I bring the same determination, preparation, and honesty I used in my own case to every client—serving as the steady, experienced voice most defendants never receive when it matters most.
+I bring the same determination, preparation, and disciplined judgment I used in my own case to every client—serving as the steady, experienced voice most defendants never receive when it matters most.

 If you’re facing federal charges, you deserve guidance from someone who has walked the entire path—from indictment to trial, prison, release, and rebuilding.